Gus Warr

-Gus Warr (born 24 September 1999) is an English professional rugby union player who plays as a scrum-half for Sale Sharks in Premiership Rugby.
+Gus Warr (born 24 September 1999) is a Scotland international rugby union player who plays as a scrum-half for Sale Sharks in Premiership Rugby.

-Career
+Club career

 He started playing rugby at Winnington Park RFC aged six before moving to Bowdon RUFC at thirteen.
 He played school rugby at Tarporley High School before moving to Ellesmere College at fourteen.
 He joined the Sale Academy aged 14.
 He moved to Dollar Academy for sixth form.
 In September 2018 he made his Premiership debut for Sale against Harlequins at the Stoop at 18.